 Oroville Dam progress: Watch crews pour concrete into spillway section

-3. Spillway repairs will cost $275 million.
-The dam’s main flood control spillway ruptured Feb.
+Oroville Dam’s main flood control spillway cracked in two Feb.
 7, leaving an enormous chasm that hindered water releases and eventually triggered the evacuation of 188,000 downstream residents.
-Reconstruction of the spillway will last through 2018.
+On Wednesday, state officials said they’re making good progress on phase 1 of the spillway’s reconstruction, which will last through 2018.